 he research on the school library media center program has been developed over a period of decades.
 School library media researchers over the years have used different strategies to achieve the goal of creating excellence in school library media programs.
-The degree to which that research has changed the building-level program, however, is questionable, and the amount of time that passes between proven strategies and implementation of those strategies is frustrating.
+The degree to which that research has changed the building-level program, however, is questionable, and the amount of time that passes between proven strategies and implementation of those strategies is irustrating.

 Current research in the school library media area is combined with national guidelines built on improving academic achievement.
-This research on the impact of school library media programs on academic achievement does much to outline the school library media program needed for today's students, yet the field is still struggling with issues such as scheduling, limited resources, and limited staffing - issues that have been studied for decades.
+This research on the impact of school library media programs on academic achievement does much to outline the school library media program needed for today's students, yet the field is still struggling with issues uch as scheduling, limited resources, and limited staffing - issues that have been studied for decades.

-The gap between the fully staffed chool library media center with a waith of technology and a neighboring hool library with no technology, no neighboring with example to the school library are filled with evice of the value of the school library program to the education of our program to the research does not seem a significant level of change in school libraries are structured, and administered.
+The gap between the fully staffed school library media center with a wealth of technology and a neighboring school library with no technology, no roudget, and minimal staffing makes one wonder what we have learned from university research.
+Journal articles and conterence programs are filled with evisence of the value of the school library media program to the education of our dilidren, but the research does not seem to affect a significant level of change in the way school libraries are structured, statted, and administered.

-This frustration is not unique to the field.
-John Tillotson, in a recent encouraging action research in the science classroom, noted that the problems in science education stem from an inability to take what is known about science education and implement it in the field.
+This frustration is not unique to the array field.
+John Tillotson, in a recent micle encouraging action research in the science classroom, noted that the problems in science education stem from an inability to take what is known about science education and implement it in the field.
 Action research is a strategy that could turn this frustration into energetic application, and merge the gap between university-level research and building-level practice.